Omega TV Cyprus

 Omega TV is a free to air terrestrial TV channel.
 It is the first private television channel established in Cyprus.
-Since the launch of the channel in 1992, it has been dedicated to broadcasting high quality Cypriot and Greek programming including kids programs as well as Church orientated programs.
+Since the launch of the channel in 1992, it has been ‘dedicated to broadcasting high quality Cypriot and Greek programming.’
+This includes kids programs as well as Church orientated programs.
 The channel also imports successful series from abroad and shows these in their original language with Greek subtitles.